Garoze/Console/README.md

 | R1...R8       |General purpose registers                          |

 ### Flags
-The CPU has a total of 3 flags these being `Zero, Carry and Overflow`.
+The CPU has a total of 3¹ flags these being `Zero, Carry and Overflow`.

+¹ The CPU has a special flag called `status` to inform if the execution should be stoped.

 ## License